Mbungai-Francesco/Iteractive-rating-component/README.md

 ### What I learned

-This project just helped me refine my JS skills and see some areas where I am lagging behing.
+This project just helped me refine my JS skills and see some areas where I am lagging behind.

 ## Author